 There are numerous different types of ocean bill of lading, but you will find that the following are the most commonly used:

 - A "straight" (non-negotiable) bill of lading provides for delivery to the person whose name appears on it.
 It must be marked "non-negotiable."
 Only the person named can claim the goods upon arrival.
 This type of bill is usually used for goods shipped on an open-account payment basis when the exporter is not concerned about the importer receiving the goods without payment.

 - A "shipper's order" (negotiable) bill of lading is used when you want to impose conditions on delivery of the goods, such as acceptance of a draft.
 This type of bill of lading works well when payment has been secured by a letter of credit because you can make sure that the terms of the L/C are met before the goods are released.

 - A "clean bill of lading" is issued when the shipment is received in good order.
 If there is any damage or a shortage of product is found, a clean bill of lading will not be issued.

 - An "on-board bill of lading" is issued when the cargo has been placed aboard the named vessel.
 It is signed and certified by the master of the vessel.
 For a letter of credit transaction, this bill of lading is required for you (the exporter) to get paid.

-Most of my client's customers ask for a "shipper's order" bill of lading, which authorizes their bank to take title of the goods should they default on payment.
-The bank does not release title of the goods to the buyer until payment is received.
+Most of my client's customers ask for a "shipper's order" bill of lading, which authorizes their bank to take the title of the goods should they default on payment.
+The bank does not release the title of the goods to the buyer until payment is received.
 The bank will also not release these funds to you, the exporter, until all conditions of the sale have been fulfilled at your end!